 Share on ThriftyFunThis guide contains the following solutions.
 Have something to add?
 Please share your solution!

-This is a guide about caring for a Norfolk pine.
+Norfolk pine or Araucaria heterophylla are originally from a small island near New Zealand.
+They are a popular houseplant.
 Proper care can keep these elegant living Christmas trees healthy for years to come.

 Pine trees are often easy to grow but some pines can be prone to disease or not drought tolerant.
 This is a guide about problems growing pine trees.